sayyedfaixal/backend-ledger/Readme.md

 Backend Ledger is a backend-first personal finance platform built with Node.js, Express, and MongoDB.
 It focuses on building secure, scalable backend services while exploring production-ready engineering practices.

-The project started as a learning exercise inspired by the Chai aur Code backend series and has since evolved into an independent project where new features, architectural improvements, and engineering practices are continuously added.

 ---

 ## Features